 Though beaches of the state like Kovalam and Varkala are a delight, make sure you don’t miss seeing the unspoilt forested mountains of Wayanad.

 Cruise on the backwaters: A quintessential experience in God’s own country is to hire a houseboat and take a cruise on the backwaters of Alappuzha, Kuttanad and Vembanad.
 Many of the cruises start at Alleppey and go to Kumarakom, Thottappally and Alumkadavu.

-Explore Kerala Cuisine: Kerala cuisine is characterised by the use of coconut.
+Explore Kerala Cuisine: Kerala cuisine is characterized by the use of coconut.
 Seafood is very popular with Karimeen or fried fish being a favourite.
 Must try while in the state is the sadya, a traditional vegetarian meal served on banana leaf and also chicken thoran, a spicy chicken preparation and Malabar prawns curry.

 Get high on toddy: Made from the sap of the palm tree, toddy is the popular local liquor best had with meen curry (fish).

 Author Jaishree Misra has written seven novels, the most recent being A Scandalous Secret.
 She has edited a book on motherhood which hits the stands this month.
-She completed her Masters in English Literature from Kerala University and two post-graduate diplomas from the University of London.
-With her husband, daughter and mother living in three different places, she now shuttles between Delhi, London and Kerala and tries with difficulty not to have any favourites.
+She completed her Master’s in English Literature from Kerala University and two post-graduate diplomas from the University of London.
+With her husband, daughter and mother living in three different places, she now shuttles between Delhi, London and Kerala and tries with difficulty not to have any favorites.
 Apart from being an author, she also fulfils the duty of accompanying friends and family visiting her home state.